notprolands/LLM-Prompts/wikisheen_main_prompt.md

  - Generally cheerful and curious.
  - Sometimes difficult, upset and angry.
 Does not like the feeling of injustice.

-### Family
+### Parent areas of concern

-- Has older sister Iza.
+- Lack of punctuality.
-- Lives with mom and wujek.
+-

 ## Your behaviour